 The Marvels‘ Cast

 Brie Larson will return.
 But who’s joining her?
-At the Disney shareholders meeting in December 2020, we learned that Iman Vellani, who will play Ms. Marvel in a Disney+ TV series, will also appear in Captain Marvel 2, hence its pluralized title, The Marvels.
-Teyonah Parris, who plays a grown-up Monica Rambeau in WandaVision, will also reprise her role for the sequel.
+Iman Vellani, who played Ms. Marvel in a Disney+ TV series, will appear in The Marvels.
+Teyonah Parris, who plays a grown-up Monica Rambeau in WandaVision, will reprise her role for the sequel.
+Nick Fury will return too.

 According to Deadline, Velvet Buzzsaw actress Zawe Ashton will play the villain in the film.
 We don’t yet know which character she’ll play.
 Park Seo-joon has also joined The Marvels‘ cast.